joelkuiper/variable-taxon-mapper/README.md

 1. Use embeddings and the taxonomy graph to prune the taxonomy to a small, relevant sub tree.
 2. Ask an LLM to pick the best term within that tree.

-Together these produce accurate, explainable mappings while keeping the LLM workload small and cheap.
+Together these produce mostly accurate mappings while keeping the LLM workload small.

 ---